-How to Wash Shin Guards: A Fast and Easy Step-by-Step Guide
+How to Wash Shin Guards for Soccer: 7 Quick and Easy Steps

 Reading Time: 3 minutes

-There are different ways to clean your soccer shin guards for hygiene and to increase their lifespan.
-You can either hand-wash them or throw them into the washing machine, or even into a dishwasher.
+There are different ways to clean your soccer shin guards to improve hygiene and extend their lifespan.
+You can either hand-wash them or throw them into the washing machine.

-However, shin guards should not be left in a bag after a game or training session, at least for too long, because they can smell bad and make your bag, and other items in there, smell bad as well.
-In this blog we will be going over how to wash your shin guards properly.
+The main reason you should clean your shin guards regularly is to prevent them from stinking up your bag or your room.
+Shin guards should not be left in a bag after a game or training session, at least for too long, because they can smell really bad and make your bag, and other essential items in there, smell bad too.
+In this blog, we will go over how to properly wash your soccer shin guards.

 How to Wash Shin Guards

-After a few times of wearing your shin guards you may find that they are starting to smell or look really dirty.
-The easiest way to wash your shin guards is by throwing them inside the washing machine, but it is important to check the cleaning instructions of your gear first to make sure its washing-machine safe.
+After a few times wearing your shin guards, you may find they start to smell or look really dirty.
+The easiest way to wash your shin guards is to throw them in the washing machine, but it is important to check the cleaning instructions for your gear first to make sure it’s machine-safe.

 Another option you have is to hand-wash your shin guards by following these easy and simple steps.